cpen333/cpen333.github.io/_lectures/cplusplus.md

                // There is no way to change what variable
                //   cref points to, it is equivalent to c
 ```
-References are mostly used to either simply expressions, for example
+References are mostly used to either simplify expressions, for example
 ```cpp
 Circle &base = c1.getBase();  // get a reference to the cylinder's base
                               // so we can use it over and over again